 Expert Tips

 - Score the chicken.
-Use a sharp knife to make a few deep slits in the chicken before mixing it with the marinade to deeply flavor the chicken.
-Cover and marinate for 6-24 hours for the best results, but at least 30 minutes if you are in a hurry.
+Use a sharp knife to make a few deep slits in the chicken before mixing it with the marinade to flavor the chicken.
+Cover and marinate for 6-24 hours, but at least 30 minutes if you’re in a hurry.

-- Start with room-temperature chicken.
-Remove the marinated chicken from the refrigerator 30 minutes before grilling.
+- Use room-temperature chicken.
+Remove the marinated chicken from the refrigerator 30 minutes before grilling because room-temperature chicken cooks more evenly.

 - Preheat the grill.
-Start grilling on a hot, hot grill.
-Do this so the chicken sears immediately, locking in the moisture and developing a nice char.
+Start with a smoking hot grill so the chicken sears immediately, locking in the moisture and developing a nice, smoky char.

 - Use indirect heat.
-Sear the chicken on the hot side of the grill, then finish cooking the pieces on the cooler side until it reaches 165°F (73°C).
-Grilling with indirect heat ensures the inside of the chicken cooks evenly without overcooking the outside.
+Start by searing the chicken on a hot grill and move it to the cooler side to grill until it reaches 165°F (74°C).
+Using indirect heat helps the chicken cook through evenly without overcooking the outside.

 If you enjoy grilled tandoori chicken, try more Indian recipes!